thsa/datawarrior/readme.md

 ## DataWarrior
-*DataWarrior* is a versatile, interactive data analysis and visualization applications.
-Especially, its cheminformatics functionality makes it a unique tool in academia and industry.
+*DataWarrior* is a program for interactive data analysis and visualization.
+While it is widely used by data analysts in general, it is particular useful for cheminformaticians, because chemical structures and reactions are native datatypes and because of its rich cheminformatics functionality.

-It runs on all major platforms.
+*DataWarrior* runs on all major platforms.
 Pre-built installers exist for Linux, Macintosh and Windows.
 Software installers, documentation, sample data, and a support forum are available on www.openmolecules.org/datawarrior.